Faen668/Progress-On-The-Path/README.md

 - DLC - Fast Travel Pack

 **Compatibility**

-The following supported mods have conflicting "Bundled" files which can not be merged or patched using script merger, Progress on the Path contains the fixes and changes from both mods so all you have to do is make sure Progress on the Path is winning and conflicts.
 - [Brothers in Arms - TW3 Bug Fix and Restored Content Collection - Next-Gen](https://www.nexusmods.com/witcher3/mods/7329 "Click to visit this mod on Nexus Mods")
-- [DLC - Events - Next-Gen](https://www.nexusmods.com/witcher3/mods/7488 "Click to visit this mod on Nexus Mods")
+- [DLC - Events - Next-Gen](https://www.nexusmods.com/witcher3/mods/7488 "Click to visit this mod on Nexus Mods") The above mods are have conflicting "Bundled" files which can not be merged or patched using script merger.
+Both mods are fully supported and all fixes / changes implemented in them have been carried over to Progress on the Path.
+This means you can easily use all these mods together by letting Progress on the Path win any conflicts in the **Bundled Non-text - Not Mergeable** section of script merger.

 # Installation
 Download the main file from **Releases**, extract the files from the archive and place them in your mods and DLC folders